junxit/us-congress-bills-113/metadata.md

 - 2014-02-05 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3590.
 - 2014-02-05 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1614)
 - 2014-02-05 — The previous question was ordered pursuant to the rule. (consideration: CR H1613)
+- 2014-02-06 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-02-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 305.